Let’s get into a popular question that has come up a lot lately: does CBD smell like weed?

 New Phase Blends sells CBD tinctures in either Natural Mint or Citrus flavors.
 If you open up one of these CBD tinctures, that is what it smells like.

-Our flavorings are 100% organic, so nothing will be overwhelming.
+Our flavorings used in the CBD oils are 100% organic, so nothing will be overwhelming.
 We add just a hint of flavor to make our products nice and tasty 🙂

 I trust you enjoyed this article.
 Trying to describe smells via writing is harder than I imagined 🙂